 There are several variations on the Thwomp, although not quite as many as with some other monsters.
 Super Mario World introduces the Thwimps, tiny versions of Thwomps that are more mobile, and can hop around at will.
 Super Mario 64 brings in Grindels and Spindels, as well as the related creatures known as Whomps.

 Like Thwomps, they’re made of stone and try to crush any plumbers who enter their territories.
 Unlike Thwomps, they’re flat and have arms and feet.
 They usually remain in place, possibly because they don’t have legs, although the occasional Whomp will move around.
 When I reported back here that Thwomps were inspired by a monster from Japanese folklore, I was misremembering.
 It’s actually the Whomps who are based on the Nurikabe, living walls that impede the progress of travelers.
 The picture on the Wikipedia page depicting a statue of a Nurikabe from a manga looks a lot like a Whomp, albeit with less of a face and better-defined toes.
+EDIT: The picture doesn’t appear to be there anywhere, but here’s a nurikabe statue.

 The Whomps have their own leader, the Whomp King, who presumably presides over the Thwomps as well.
 In fact, he also considers ordinary, non-living paving stones to be his subjects.